Finding your path is not an act of searching.

-When you let go of trying to know what’s going on, you become truly free.
+When you let go of trying to know what’s going on, you begin to taste freedom.

 You realize that there is only the act of living life one moment at a time.
 Everything else is a figment of your imagination, a thought filled with puffs of smoke.

 Finding Your Path — The Video

 Below you’ll find the video that complements this article.
 Watch it first, then read the rest of this article.

 And remember to subscribe to my YouTube channel for videos not posted here on the blog.

 How to Uncover Your Path in Life

 While there is no formula to finding your path in life, there are common elements.

 Because as I’ve already mentioned, it’s not about figuring anything out.
 It’s about letting life figure itself out.

-You see, your purpose is already within you.
+You see, your purpose is already here.
 All you have to do is get out of the way.

 Just like birds know when to fly south, so do you know where to go through what feels most alive.

 So how do you follow your inner GPS?
-Here’s what I do:
+Here’s are a few suggestions: